jafablog/jafablog.github.io/content/blog/games-24-25/index.md

 There will be more games if/when we qualify for the playoffs.

 - Game Data from [fbref](https://fbref.com/en/squads/4cb614ef/Auckland-FC-Stats)
-- Highlights from Sky Sports' Youtube channel
+- Highlights from Sky Sports' Youtube channel.

 ## AFC Games, 2024-25